-Let’s see how this works!
+Let’s see how this works and what are the pillars of sustainability!
 First of all, which are the pillars of sustainability?
 Or even, what are the 4 types of sustainability?

 The four pillars of sustainable development are Human, Social, Economic, and Environmental and those 4 areas should have the right balance to reach sustainability.
 This means that, as shown in many examples of sustainable development, if a company is focusing only on profit (the economic side), it’s not sustainable because the environment, society, and the people will sooner or later present the bill.

 Sustainable development is the sweet spot where human, social, environmental, and economic needs can be satisfied all at the same time without neglecting one other.
 For example, a business is sustainable when is:

 - Cares about its employees by paying reasonable salaries, offering benefits and education

 - Cares about the local community and society at large by supporting local charities

 - Respecting the environment thanks to sustainable product design and green technologies

 This is because sustainable development is at the intersection of the human, social, economic, and environmental types of sustainability.
 Let’s now explore more in detail the different types of sustainable development pillars.

 What is human sustainability?

 Human sustainability is focusing on nurturing and developing the human component of an organization and society at large.
 Human sustainability examples include things such as access to food, water, healthcare, education, justice, fair working conditions, development of skills, and respecting human rights in general.